titanlien/workshop/README.md

 ---
 # [Task 14](task14)
 ### Using terraform to create a private s3 bucket and a authorized user(IAM) to upload files.
-Using WhitelistIPs to grant user's exteral public IP address permission to access bucket.
+### Using WhitelistIPs to grant user's exteral public IP address to have permission to access bucket.
+### Add terratest to test whole flow
-#### :warning: When you provision this task, you can not depend on STS token.
+### :warning: When you provision this task, you can not depend on STS token.
 Because there is a lack support of STS to create a new IAM user. :warning:
 ```yml
 # sample for whitelist to access s3 bucket
 whitelistIPs = ["127.0.0.1/32"]